-Updating you zoom app can magically fix a lot of ‘stuff’ (so can restarting your computer/mobile device).
-We recommend you try it first.
+- Updating you zoom app can magically fix a lot of ‘stuff’.

 Note: Please check which version of zoom you are using before your join a meeting.
 Once you joined a meeting there is no easy way to check which version you are using.
 Unfortunately you can not update zoom at all while you are already in a meeting.
 You need to leave the meeting, update and then join again.

 You don’t want to sign up for another of these free accounts?

 If you do not have a free zoom account your zoom.us app looks like this when you join a meeting:

 If you signed up for and have a free zoom account your zoom.us app looks something like this:

 The biggest advantage of the free account is that you can check which version of zoom you are using and updating it in a few seconds, as shown in the first two videos below.
 It also provides a few more options, such as hosting meetings up to 40 minutes and selecting and avatar that shows instead of your name when you turn your camera off.

 A free zoom account is all you need if you participate in zoom meetings organized by others.
 (Click on the ‘sign up, it free’ orange button on the zoom website.)
 It is totally up to you, but a free account makes your ‘zoom life‘ easier.